 The problem arises because Java uses its own certificate store and Cloud Print goes over google.com/cloudprint.
-Since Securly proxies Google.com to enforce keyword blocking, auditing, and safe search enforcement it causes the problem that you are seeing.
+Securly proxy Google.com to enforce keyword blocking, auditing, and safe search enforcement as it causes the problem that you are seeing.

 To get your Papercut Google Cloud Print working again:

 - Download the certificate that is attached to this KB article.